Chris Eagles

 Christopher Mark Eagles (born 19 November 1985) is an English former professional footballer who played as a winger.

-After coming through the youth system at Watford, he began his professional career with Manchester United, but was unable to break into the first-team on a regular basis.
+After coming through the youth system at Watford, he began his professional career with Manchester United.
+He was unable to break into the first-team regularly.
 He played 17 times for United, including in the 2004 and 2007 FA Community Shield matches.
-He had two loan spells back at Watford, as well as with Sheffield Wednesday and Dutch club N.E.C., before a permanent move to Burnley for a £1.2 million fee in July 2008.
+He had two loan spells back at Watford, as well as with Sheffield Wednesday and Dutch club NEC Nijmegen, before a permanent move to Burnley for a £1.2 million fee in July 2008.
 He spent three seasons with the club, helping them to win promotion out of the Championship in 2009.
 He was sold on to Bolton Wanderers in July 2011, where he stayed for another three seasons.
 He went on to have brief spells with Blackpool, Charlton Athletic, Bury, Accrington Stanley, Port Vale and Ross County.
-He joined Oldham Athletic in July 2019 after spending more than a year away from the game, before leaving his contract early in January 2020.
+He joined Oldham Athletic in July 2019 after spending more than a year away from the game before leaving his contract early in January 2020.

 Career

 Eagles was born in Hemel Hempstead, Hertfordshire, and was a season ticket holder at Tottenham Hotspur, whom he went to see with his family.
 Originally coming through the youth system at Watford, Eagles left when he was 14 to join the Manchester United academy.
-The compensation owed to Watford for this move would later form part of the package which took Danny Webber in the opposite direction.
+The compensation owed to Watford for this move would later form part of the package, which took Danny Webber in the opposite direction.

 Manchester United

-Eagles made his first-team debut for Manchester United on 28 October 2003 as a second-half substitute for Kieran Richardson in an extra-time win away to Leeds United in the League Cup.
-He played once more that season, this time as a substitute for Cristiano Ronaldo as United lost 2–0 away to West Bromwich Albion in the Fourth Round of the League Cup.
+Eagles made his first-team debut for Manchester United on 28 October 2003 as a second-half substitute for Kieran Richardson in an extra time win away to Leeds United in the League Cup.
+He played once more that season, this time as a substitute for Cristiano Ronaldo as United lost 2–0 away to West Bromwich Albion in the fourth round of the League Cup.
 His performances saw him nominated for the new League Cup talent award, awarded to the young player judged to have made the best first-team breakthrough in the competition.
-He played in the 2004 FA Community Shield, coming on as a 74th minute substitute in a 3–1 defeat by Arsenal at the Millennium Stadium.
+He played in the 2004 FA Community Shield, coming on as a 74th-minute substitute in a 3–1 defeat by Arsenal at the Millennium Stadium.